10 Best UNESCO World Heritage Sites in America

 Over three million people visit the park every year, mostly in the summertime.
 For the fewest crowds, visit Yosemite in winter and don’t focus on Yosemite Valley only.
 That’s where most of the attractions are, like Yosemite Falls, which is the highest waterfall in America.

-All of Yosemite is a UNESCO site, though, and nearly 95 percent of it is designated wilderness.
-Thus, it stands to reason that the best way to experience the park is to explore.
-Yosemite is huge and there are so many things to do, from backpacking to horseback riding to stargazing to auto touring.
+All of Yosemite is a UNESCO site, with nearly 95 percent of it designated as wilderness.
+Therefore, exploring the park is the most effective way to fully experience it.
+Yosemite is huge, and there are so many things to do, from backpacking to horseback riding to stargazing to auto touring.
 Plus, over 750 miles (1,200 km) of hiking trails and 12 miles (19 km) of bicycle paths are available.

-ⓘ TIP: From spring through fall, arrive in the park before 9 am or after 5 pm to avoid delays and traffic congestion.
+ⓘ PRO TIP: To avoid delays and traffic congestion, arrive in the park before 9 am or after 5 pm from spring through fall.

 BONUS: La Fortaleza and San Juan National Historic Site, Puerto Rico